Are You Ready?

 With increased levels of fear and anxiety throughout Canada and the world, it makes sense to prepare for the unexpected.
 Everyone should be prepared to take care of themselves and their families for up to three days in the event of an emergency or disaster.
 For example, it could take that long to clear roads due to a severe winter storm.

 Visit Emergency Management Ontario for additional information and resources.

 Please take a moment to browse the emergency preparedness information provided below:

-To learn more about different emergencies, follow the Ontario Emergency Preparedness Page by clicking the link below.
+To learn more about different emergencies, follow the Ontario Emergency Preparedness Page.

 An emergency situation or an evacuation can be a frightening and confusing time.
 It is important to be educated about the steps you can take to be prepared in the event of an emergency.

 Senior citizens being evacuated during emergencies should take with them any other equipment or devices they may need immediately.
 As a senior, basic items you should keep in an easy-to-reach place may include:

 - Assistive devices such as canes, walkers, hearing aids (extra hearing aid batteries), breathing apparatus, etc.